NagiosEnterprises/ncpa/docs/configuration.rst

 This document is meant to be a reference as to what these directives mean, not necessarily a friendly way to define them.

+One last item that should be noted as that you do not need to restart the NCPA server upon changing any of the configuration used by the passive agent.
+Every time the passive agent wakes up, it reparses its configuration file.
+However, for the active agent, there are some items that are parsed once at service start, mainly the section named '[listener]'.

 Config File Location
 --------------------